Post Campaign Fulfillment Strategy shaped by real data, not promises

 Content is part of Fulfillment: film that reduces friction

 We started as filmmakers.
 That origin is an advantage after funding.
 Clear visual instructions reduce support, and smart status updates keep energy on your product, not on the tracking page.
-When we send a 40-second packing clip to the warehouse, operators synchronize with the expected motions.
-When we publish a one-minute setup video to backers, returns derived from misuse plummet.
+When we send a 40-second packing clip to the warehouse, operators move in sync with the expected motions.
+When we publish a one-minute setup video to backers, returns based on misuse plummet.

-“The unboxing book felt like part of the product.
+“The unboxing guide felt like part of the product.
 We saw fewer assembly errors and dramatically less churn.
-Our team could target preparing the next wave instead of answering the same question 400 times.” — Consumer goods founder, 18-country ship
+Our team could focus on preparing the next wave instead of answering the same question 400 times.” — Consumer goods founder, 18-country ship

 Budget clarity: the true price of a box that arrives